dejidee0/Hospitality-Management-System/backend/README.md

 		}

 8. GET /v1/hotels/search?state=
-    returns hotels that meet this state criteria
+    returns hotels from the supplied state with the neccessary details for the search page